Amazon Fire 7 Tablet - Digital Trends | Digital Trends

-The latest Amazon Fire 7 tablet has a 7-inch display, 8 hours battery life, and Amazon Alexa onboard.
+No one can figure out how Amazon can sell such a powerful tablet at such a low cost.
+The Fire 7 Tablet has a 7-inch display, up to 8 hours of battery life, and works with Alexa voice commands.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.